 To end your day of exploring historical and political attractions, take a short walk to the United States Botanic Garden.
 It’s the perfect place for a bit of relaxation.
 With a huge collection of regional plants and exotic flora (over 44,000 plants to be exact!), the garden is a beautiful display in the middle of the chaotic city center, particularly during the warmer months.

-The Conservatory is the highlight of the garden, with lots of rare plant species from all over the world, from desert environments to tropical rainforests.
+The Conservatory is the garden’s highlight, with many rare plant species from all over the world, from desert environments to tropical rainforests.
 The Corpse Flower is a species to look out for while visiting the US Botanic Garden, with only 1,000 individuals left in the wild!
 Entrance to the Botanic Garden is free, allowing you to tour the different areas and species for as long as you’d like.
 Make sure to bring your phone or a good camera with you to take some snaps of your favorite flowers and plants!

 4-Day Washington DC Itinerary: Day 4